scala/improvement-proposals/content/unpack.md

 relationships of the `def download` methods to construct the corresponding `case class` tree, even though they may really only care about calling a single `downloadAsync` method.

+There are other more sophisticated ways that a library author can try to mitigate this, e.g. builder patterns.
+But fundamentally the problem is that language feature has limitations that make people reach for user-land patterns as an alternative, at a cost of clarity and indirection.
+As a _library_ designer that makes sense as the least-bad option given the constraints, but as a _language_ designer we should strive to just fix the broken language feature so library designers don't need to jump through these hoops.

-There are other more sophisticated ways that a library author can try to mitigate this - e.g. builder patterns - but the fundamental problem is unsolvable today. `unpack`/`*` solves this neatly, allowing the library author to use `unpack` in their definition-site parameter lists to share parameters between definitions, and the library user can either pass parameters individually or unpack a configuration object via `*`, resulting in both the definition site and the call site being boilerplate-free even in the more involved example below:
+`unpack`/`*` solves this neatly, allowing the library author to use `unpack` in their definition-site parameter lists to share parameters between definitions, and the library user can either pass parameters individually or unpack a configuration object via `*`, resulting in both the definition site and the call site being boilerplate-free even in the more involved example below:

 ```scala
 case class RequestConfig(url: String,